trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 A better way to account for fixed yaw offset is to use the [`XMP-GSpherical` `InitialViewHeadingDegrees` video metadata tag](https://exiftool.org/TagNames/XMP.html#GSpherical) to achieve the same result.

 The `InitialViewHeadingDegrees` determines the starting yaw of the camera.
-It will default to the center of the image horizontally (0 degrees).
+It will default to the center of the image.
 However, if you know there is a fixed offset you can account for it here.

 So using my previous example, I could set `XMP-GSpherical:InitialViewHeadingDegrees` to 180  and the video would play in the viewer in the same way as my ffmpeg processed video above (without any need for post-processing).